vivek18f/pathfinding/README.md

 # pathfinding
 A desktop application made using PyGame module in Python Language.
 Using `A* algorithm`, it finds shortest path from source point to destination point.
 While doing so, it animates the whole process which gives more insight of the algorithm and understanding.

-### ScreenShots :
+### Screenshots:

 ![1](https://github.com/vivek18f/pathfinding/blob/master/img/Pathfinding1.png)

 ![2](https://github.com/vivek18f/pathfinding/blob/master/img/Pathfinding2.png)

 ### To run it on your PC: